 At least Donington has a nice Medical centre.

 With the Ron Haslam school, there is nothing to pay should you dump the bike as I did.
 You do, however, have to have the parental style ‘I’m not angry, just disappointed’ speech from Ron.
 Quite embarrassing.

-Priced at £460, the Elite course comes with bike and kit included, the top quality instruction and data logging, refreshments throughout the day and a goodie bag at the end.
+Priced at £460, the Ron Haslam Race School Elite comes with bike and kit included, the top quality instruction and data logging, refreshments throughout the day and a goodie bag at the end.
 Whether you are a road rider or seasoned track day veteran, you will leave the day a better rider.